DakuwoN/DakuwoN/README.md

 - 👋 Hi, I’m @DakuwoN
 - 👀 I’m interested in ...
-Software Engineering (Full Stack) @ Springboard
+Software Engineering (Full Stack)
 - 🌱 I’m currently learning ...
-Springboard Prep Course
+The Odin Project
 - 💞️ I’m looking to collaborate on ...
 Software Engineering
 - 📫 How to reach me ... matthewleemccane@gmail.com